 - While your bathroom is likely cleaned for you at least once a week, your dorm room is all your own responsibility.
 If you have a rug, you’ll want some type of small vacuum.
 Two girls in a small space generates a lot of hair (and crumbs).
 Small is all you need.
 If you ever need a full sized vacuum, there is usually one you can rent.
 If you don’t have a rug, I would recommend a swiffer mop to help clean up the tile floor.

 - You will also want a duster of some variety (yes there will be a lot of dust).

 - If you bring any kitchen stuff, you will need dish soap and a sponge/scrubber.
-I would recommend washing things immediately, because three month old ramen remnants don’t smell great.
+I would recommend washing things immediately, because three month old ramen remnants don’t smell great ( I may or may not be speaking from experience).
 Clorox wipes are also super helpful for cleaning up spills in that department.

 - You will need laundry detergent and dryer sheets.
 I would also really recommend bringing some type of stain remover.
 You can’t always get it home to mom before the stain sets.
 Don’t depend on taking your laundry home every time.

 - Limit what you bring on move in day.
 Unless you live very far from home, you don’t need to bring everything with you from day one.

 - Don’t forget to bring a few photos and posters to make the dorm feel a bit more like home.
 Don’t bring useless trinkets, they will only take up space, and you’ll regret having them.